 Garrett College offers five distinct associate degrees.
 Within these five degrees there are a number of programs and concentrations available to meet student learning needs.
 The five degrees are as follows:

-- Associate in Arts in Teaching (AAT) Degree – Provides the equivalent of the first two years towards a bachelor’s degree in teacher education and is intended to facilitate transfer into a teaching program at a Maryland four-year college or university.
+- Associate of Arts in Teaching (AAT) Degree – Provides the equivalent of the first two years towards a bachelor’s degree in teacher education and is intended to facilitate transfer into a teaching program at a Maryland four-year college or university.

 - Associate of Science (AS) Degree – Provides a curricular focus in the math and sciences realm (physics, chemistry, engineering, computers, etc.) and is primarily intended for transfer to a four-year institution.